thealphadollar/TopicParser/README.txt

 ### Using Python

+3. Install the dependencies using `pip3 install -r requirements.txt`
-3. Run the program by `python3 -m genre_parser /path/to/json /path/to/csv`
+4. Run the program by `python3 -m genre_parser /path/to/json /path/to/csv`

-NOTE: To know more about the package, use `genre-parser -h`.
+NOTE: To know more about the package, use `genre-parser -h` or `python3 -m genre_parser -h`.

 ## Environment Used